Anonrate/lgr/README.md

 time, and to do so is the same principle.
 Use the Standard macro `__DATE__`.
 Now if you wanted to use both of them, it's still rather simple, but just not as simple as specifying `__TIME__`  `__DATE__`.
 That wouldn't work.
-So here is a quick code snipet that will demonstrate how to do so.
+So here is a quick code snippet that will demonstrate how to do so.
 ```c
 /*
  *  So the time and date stay the same during parsing.